Why Is My Aquarium Filter So Loud? Easy Fixes

 Dirty aquarium filter impeller creating rattling noise

-The Filter May Be Vibrating Against the Tank
+4. The Filter Is Vibrating Against the Glass

 Aquarium filter vibration causing buzzing sounds